-Austin-based father and daughter artists: David Borden and Ruby Borden will have an opening on September 13, 5:00 – 7:00 pm at Austin Grief and Loss Center.
+Austin-based father and daughter artists: David Borden and Ruby Borden will have an opening on September 13, 5:00 – 7:00 pm at The Austin Center for Grief and Loss.
 Snacks, drinks, live music, a short reading from David’s graphic novel, and art, art, art!

 Comics Class for Every Skill Level